 Should you buy ETFs or index funds?

-Based on what you now know, you may be wondering which is best for you.
+Based on what you now know, you may be wondering which is best for you - index fund vs ETF.
+Gathering all the data, it may appear that there aren't many concerns about buying ETFs or index funds.

 If you are an active trader or you prefer to use advanced investing strategies involving margin orders, limit orders, and stop-loss orders, etc, an ETF would be best for you.
 And this is because timing around trades would really matter to you.